I Literally Just Told You: Format

 Episodes also incorporate segments such as celebrities appearing on-set or in prerecorded clips, or apparent accidents during the recording, to be used in memory questions.
 When Jimmy walks through a blue door in the studio, he emerges in a different location and a pre-recorded segment plays out.
-Science educators Maggie Aderin-Pocock and Emy Adamson have the role of writing questions during the episode.
+In series 1, science educators Maggie Aderin-Pocock and Emy Adamson have the role of writing questions during the episode.
 Members of the production crew sometimes feature, and questions can be asked about them.
 At least half of the questions are written during the filming of the episode.

 If two or more contestants are tied for last place at the end of a Memory Round, an additional memory question with a numerical answer is asked to the tied contestants.
 The contestant furthest away from the correct answer is eliminated.